-While there is no specific legal definition, it is highly likely that (in this day and age) you will possess some form of digital asset.
-Whether this represents something of monetary value, or purely a sentimental value, it still requires consideration in a will.
+There is no specific legal definition for a digital asset but it is highly likely that, in this day and age, you will possess some form of digital asset, whether this holds a significant or nominal monetary value, or sentimental value alone.

-If your Will is silent on the subject, such digital assets will simply form part of your residuary estate for your personal representatives (the individuals you choose to administer your estate when you pass away) to distribute in accordance with the terms of your Will.
+If your Will is silent on the subject, such digital assets will simply form part of your residuary estate for your personal representatives (who are the individuals you chose to administer your estate) to distribute in accordance with the terms of your Will.

-Digital assets of purely sentimental value…do I need to do anything?
+My digital assets are purely sentimental value…do I need to do anything?

-As mentioned above, if your Will is silent on the matter of digital assets, they will simply form part of your residuary estate.
-If your personal representatives are not aware of their existence, in many cases, social media accounts will simply become inactive and be closed down after a certain period of time.
+To put it bluntly…no. As mentioned above, if your Will is silent on the matter of digital assets, they will simply form part of your estate.
+If your personal representatives are not aware of their existence, in the case of social media etc., the accounts will simply expire and be closed down after a certain period of time.

-Alternatively, if you want to ensure that they are easy for your personal representative to deal with in the way you wish, this should be discussed when you are putting your Will arrangements in place.
-Certain clauses can be included in your Will to encompass these issues and other steps can be taken to ensure that the existence of various digital assets, online banking facilities and passcodes etc, are made known to your solicitor and / or personal representatives.
-Many social media platforms also allow nomination of ‘legacy contacts’ who can control limited aspects and visibility of your accounts if you pass away to limit upset for friends and family when accessing their own accounts.
+Alternatively, if you want to ensure that your Will does encompass all of your digital assets, that these are easily identifiable by your personal representative and that they are dealt with as you wish, this should be discussed when you are putting your Will arrangements in place.
+Certain clauses can be included in your Will to encompass these issues and other steps can be taken to ensure that the existence of various digital assets, online banking facilities and passcodes etc., are made known to your solicitor and / or personal representatives.

 What if I own digital assets that hold more than purely sentimental value?

-It is the Intellectual Property in these assets that holds a monetary value.
-Intellectual Property Rights can exist in intangible property and include copyright, trademarks, designs and patents.
-If this is the case and you think that there could be Intellectual Property Rights with any of your digital assets and an associated monetary value, then you need to act to protect these.
+It is the Intellectual Property in these assets that holds the monetary value.
+Intellectual Property Rights can exist in intangible property and include copyright, trademarks, designs and patents, for example.

 Depending on the Intellectual Property involved and the type of digital asset, it may be appropriate to appoint separate personal representatives / executors to deal with these assets when you pass away.
 This will ensure that such assets are dealt with properly and that any existing monetary value is recognised and maximised for the benefit of your chosen beneficiaries (whether the asset is retained or sold), rather than being frittered away or simply forgotten.